 We recommend using high-res versions of the sphere and torus.
 You can create them inside your 3D program and import them to RealFlow.
 Alternatively, press F10 to open a "Batch Script" editor and copy/paste the following two lines:

 From the "Batch Script" editor's menu choose Script > Run.
-Scale the objects and place the them randomly over the cube/ground node.
+Scale the objects, but make sure that they do not intersect, otherwise you will see distortions.
+Then, place the bodies randomly above the cube/ground node.

 Now, select the three objects (cube, sphere, torus) and click on Dyverso shelf > Rigid.